-The following provides an overview of the functionality of the Identity Authority Manager (IdAM).
+The following provides a principle overview of the functionality of the Identity Authority Manager (IdAM).

 - Integrate certificates issuing processes in line with your issuing policy.